Raxephion/CipherCore-SD-1.5-WebUI/README.md

 *   A command prompt window will open, activate the environment, and start the application.
 *   A browser window should automatically open to the application (or a local URL will be provided in the console, usually `http://127.0.0.1:7860`).

-## 🔄 Updating the Application (Windows - Easy Method)

-To get the latest code and dependency updates from this repository after using the easy setup:

-*   Navigate to the project folder.
-*   Find the file named `update.bat`.
-*   **Double-click `update.bat`** to run it.
-*   A command prompt window will open and pull the latest changes from the GitHub repository and upgrade the Python packages in your virtual environment.
-*   **Important:** This assumes you have not made local changes that conflict with the repository updates.
-If `git pull` fails, you may need to handle merge conflicts manually or discard local changes.

 ---